Nicholas Megura

-Nicholas Megura (July 28, 1920 – November 4, 1988) was a United States Air Force lieutenant colonel.
+Nicholas Megura (July 28, 1920 – November 4, 1988) was a lieutenant colonel in the United States Air Force.
 He served in the United States Army Air Forces as a fighter pilot during World War II, and he became an ace with 11.83 aerial victories before he himself was nearly shot down.
 Megura was able to crash-land his aircraft in neutral Sweden, but was not allowed to fly any more combat missions during the war due to the nature of his release from Sweden.

 Early life and service

 Nicholas Megura was born on July 28, 1920, in Ansonia, Connecticut.
 While he was attending his first year at college, Megura was expelled due to his rebellious nature.
 He later got a job at a Vought-Sikorsky, where he took flying lessons.
 Before the United States entered World War II, Megura joined the Royal Canadian Air Force and became a flight instructor.

 World War II

 In July 1943, Megura transferred to the United States Army Air Forces.
 He was assigned to the 334th Fighter Squadron, 4th Fighter Group, Eight Air Force, based in RAF Debden.
 When Megura was attached to the squadron, they flew P-47 Thunderbolts, however they switched over to P-51 Mustangs after a few months.

 On March 6, 1944, First Lieutenant Megura shot down one German Messerschmitt Bf 110 and damaged a second one.
 Two days later, while on a B-17 bomber escort mission, five Messerschmitt Bf 109s attacked the group.
 Megura was able to quickly down one, and then engaged another Bf 109 which was attacking a B-17.
 Forcing the pilot of the Bf 109 to bail out, Megura claimed his fifth victory of the war along with ace status.
 Megura then damaged a third Bf 109 as it was landing at an airfield.
 While he was returning to Debden, Megura engaged a Junkers Ju 88 with his last operating gun, knocking out one engine before he completely ran out of ammunition.
 For his actions during this three day period, Megura was awarded the Distinguished Service Cross in April.